kovidgoyal/kitty/docs/kittens/custom.rst

 Start kitty and press :kbd:`ctrl+k` and you should see the kitten running.
 The best way to develop your own kittens is to modify one of the built in kittens.
 Look in the kittens sub-directory of the kitty source code for those.
+Or see below for a list of :ref:`third-party kittens <external_kittens>`, that other kitty users have created.

 Passing arguments to kittens